GoogleCloudPlatform/pubsec-declarative-toolkit/docs/landing-zone-v2/README.md

  You can view the status of any deployed object by running `kubectl get gcp` when connected to the Config Controller instance.
 If an object is pending or is displaying an error you can investigate by copying the name of the object and running the describe command.

- TODO: adjust the line below once the logging solution is in place.
- For example `kubectl describe storagebucket.storage.cnrm.cloud.google.com/audit-sink-audit-prj-12345`.
+ For example `kubectl describe logginglogbucket.logging.cnrm.cloud.google.com/security-log-bucket-12345 -n logging`

-## GitOps - Git
+## <a name='GitOps-Git'></a>GitOps - Git

    Deploy Infrastructure via GitOps using Anthos Config Management